Operating Systems: Three Easy Pieces

 Introductory Physics 1

-This introductory electromagnetism and optics text is intended to be used in the second semester
+This introductory mechanics text is intended to be used in the first semester of a two-semester